HKUST-KnowComp/SocializedWordEmbeddings/README.md

 * Download [LIBLINEAR](https://github.com/cjlin1/liblinear)

-  After downloading `liblinear`, you can refer to “Installation” to install it.
+  After downloading `liblinear`, you can refer to `Installation` to install it.

-  It is suggested that you put `liblinear` under the directory `SocializedWordEmbeddings`, otherwise, you have to change the default directory(`SocializedWordEmbeddings/liblinear`) in `SocializedWordEmbeddings/sentiment/sentiment.py`.
+  It is suggested that you put `liblinear` under the directory `SocializedWordEmbeddings`.

 * Download [Stanford CoreNLP](https://github.com/stanfordnlp/CoreNLP)

-  Only `stanford-corenlp.jar` is required.
-SocializedWordEmbeddings/preprocess/Split_NN.jar and    SocializedWordEmbeddings/preprocess/Split_PPL.jar need to reference stanford-corenlp.jar.
+  Only `stanford-corenlp.jar` is required. `SocializedWordEmbeddings/preprocess/Split_NN.jar` and    `SocializedWordEmbeddings/preprocess/Split_PPL.jar` need to `reference stanford-corenlp.jar`.
-  It is suggested that after getting stanford-corenlp.jar, you put it under the directory SocializedWordEmbeddings/resources, otherwise, you should modify the default Class-Path to the path that contains stanford-corenlp.jar)
+  It is suggested that after getting `stanford-corenlp.jar`, you put it under the directory SocializedWordEmbeddings/resources, otherwise, you should modify the default Class-Path to the path that contains stanford-corenlp.jar)

 ## Sentiment and Perplexity